 UBC is actively engaged with Microsoft through the VPRI Open Science partnership to work cooperatively to design and pilot solutions, determine how to address barriers, particularly those unique to the Canadian context, and enable leading researchers to accelerate time to discovery and innovation.

-We have received a new award of Azure credits as part of this partnership, valid until June 30, 2022 and are currently seeking new participants.
+We have received an award of Azure credits as part of this partnership, valid until June 30, 2024 and are currently seeking new participants.
 We are looking to support research projects or labs that meet the following criteria:

 - Are able to demonstrate a need for cloud computing resources to enable or augment your research.